puto sikwate

 Where to buy Balamban Liempo in Cebu

 Balamban Liempo has accessible locations in Cebu.
-One is at Gorordo Avenue, right across the Mormon Temple before JY Square.
-The other one is at F. Cabahug Street Mabolo, just in front of Rainforest Park Cebu and Center for International Education (CIE).
+One is in Gorordo Avenue, right across the Mormon Temple before JY Square.
+The other one is in F. Cabahug Street in Mabolo, near Center for International Education (CIE) school.

 3. Siomai sa Tisa